 Services and Programs

 New Horizons offers five core independent living services, deaf and hard of hearing services, employment services, our durable medical GREEN program, and attendant services to people with disabilities in the 29 parishes of North Louisiana.
 We also provide support for people with disabilities who are considering transitioning from a nursing home or other institution.
 Services and programs are directed from our main office in Shreveport and from branch offices in Alexandria and Monroe, in the homes of consumers, and in the community.
 The primary focus of all of the services and programs is toward "enabling people with disabilities to live independently."
-New Horizons does not discriminate in the provision of services on the basis of race, color, creed, national origin, sex, age, or disability.
+New Horizons does not discriminate in the provision of services on the basis of race, color, creed, national origin, sex, age, sexual orientation, or disability.

 THE FIVE CORE INDEPENDENT LIVING SERVICES

 Information and Referral

 This service allows both consumers and the community access to current information about disabilities and treatments, adaptive technology, pending legislation, and professional support and services.